Acis and Galatea: Sculpture

 The nymph reclines on a large shell carried by tritons in the 18th-century fountain at the Villa Borromeo Visconti Litta in Milan.
 It is on the back of a dolphin that she reclines in the statue by the 19th-century Italian sculptor Leopoldo Ansiglioni (1832–1894).
 There are two versions of this, one at the centre of a fish pool in the East House of the University of Greenwich's Winter Gardens, and a later copy installed at Hearst Castle in California.
 In this, one of the arms bent back to support her head is encircled by the dolphin's tail.
 There is also a German fountain by Karl Friedrich Moest now installed in Karlsruhe in which Galatea sits on the back of a triton.
 Over her head she balances the huge shell from which the water pours.
 Another statue was erected at the head of an impressive cascade in Stuttgart's Eugenplatz.
-A work of Otto Rieth (1858–1911) dating from 1890, it features the nymph crowned with seaweed and surging up from the dolphin and young cupids playing at her feet.
+A work of Otto Rieth (1858–1911) dating from 1890 features the nymph crowned with seaweed and surging up from the dolphin and young cupids playing at her feet.
 In the applied arts, three-dimensional representations of Raphael's triumph theme were often incorporated into artifacts for aristocratic use and were painted on majolica ware.